 5) Artificial Joints Can Wear Out Over Time

 The younger you are when receiving a joint replacement, the more likely you are to one day need to undergo joint replacement again.
 New joints can last anywhere between 15-25 years, so make sure to understand the implications of your joint replacement surgery when meeting with your doctor.

 Beacon Specialists are at the Ready

 The experts at Beacon Orthopaedics are not jack-of-all-trades doctors — they’re specialists.
 With advanced training in their areas of expertise, you can rest easy knowing your physician has in-depth knowledge and experience with your specific issue.
-Your unique path to recovery may include anything from regenerative medicine, physical therapy, or arthroscopic surgery to partial joint replacement or total joint replacement surgery.
+Your unique path to recovery may include anything from orthobiologics, physical therapy, or arthroscopic surgery to partial joint replacement or total joint replacement surgery.

 Our goal is to ensure patients have a high level of comfort in their care plan.
 To do that, we’ll discuss all of your treatment options and identify the best one for you, together.